maurock/maurock.github.io/blog/vit.md

 I have included some <span style='background-color: #ffdfba91'>quizzes</span> and <span style='background-color: #c3b1e16b;'>recaps </span> along the way to reinforce understanding - spaced repetition! 🙌
 [The code for this blog post is here]()

 We'll build and train using **Google's JAX** and the new [NNX](https://flax.readthedocs.io/en/v0.8.3/experimental/nnx/index.html) library.
 NNX makes building complex models like ViTs more explicit and Pythonic. **Why JAX/NNX**?
 JAX is extremely efficient thanks to `jit` (just-in-time) compilation and fast automatic differentiation (`grad`).
 It also runs seamlessly on CPU/GPU/TPU.
 This great post covers its benefits: [PyTorch is Dead.
-Long Live Jax](https://neel04.github.io/my-website/blog/pytorch_rant/) (*Disclaimer*: I wouldn't say PyTorch is dead, I love Pytorch.
+Long Live Jax](https://neel04.github.io/my-website/blog/pytorch_rant/) (*Disclaimer*: I wouldn't say PyTorch is dead, I love PyTorch.
 But JAX is equally cool!).NNX is the new deep learning framework for JAX, which is currently [Google's recommended framework](https://flax.readthedocs.io/en/latest/why.html) and provides a more familiar object-oriented programming model (like PyTorch) while retaining JAX's functional principles.

 **Important resources**: